gifford-lab/skipguide-analysis/README.md

 The provided Jupyter notebooks (see [Usage](#usage) section) can produce all the results starting from the [raw sequencing data](#raw-data-files).
 However, computations can take a very long time, on the order of hours or days depending on computational resources.
 The notebooks are configured to skip certain long computations if pre-computed files are available.
 We recommend you instead download the [pre-computed files](#pre-computed-files) before running the notebooks.

 ### Raw Data Files
 If you opt to not use the pre-computed files, the raw sequencing data needs to be available.
-Download them from [here](), extract, and place the `*.fastq` files in the [`data/reads`](data/reads) directory before running the provided notebooks.
+Download them from [here]() (`archive.tar.bz2`), extract, and place the `*.fastq` files in the [`data/reads`](data/reads) directory before running the provided notebooks.
 Alternatively, the same `*.fastq` files are available on NCBI SRA, BioProject accession [PRJNA647416](https://dataview.ncbi.nlm.nih.gov/object/PRJNA647416?reviewer=7desib600hdd588j8s5kias2b1).
 Running all the notebooks may take on the order of hours or days depending on computational resources.

 ### Pre-Computed Files
 If you opt to use the pre-computed files, the raw sequencing data is not necessary.
-Download the pre-computed files from [here](), extract, and replace the [`cache`](cache) directory with the extracted `cache` directory.
+Download the pre-computed files from [here]() (`cache.tar.xz`), extract, and replace the [`cache`](cache) directory with the extracted `cache` directory.
 Running all the notebooks should then take less than half an hour.

 ## Usage
 You can open the provided Jupyter notebooks under [`src`](src) and view the outputs.
 This section details how you can run the notebooks from scratch.